molassesapp/molasses-node/packages/molasses-js/README.md

-# Molasses-server
+# Molasses-JS

-> Molasses Node SDK
+> MolassesJS

-It includes the Node (with TypeScript support) SDK for Molasses.
+It includes the Browser (with TypeScript support) SDK for Molasses.
 It allows you to evaluate user's status for a feature.
 It also helps simplify logging events for A/B testing.

-`Molasses-server` uses polling to check if you have updated features.
-Once initialized, it takes microseconds to evaluate if a user is active.
+`Molasses-JS` - Once initialized, it takes microseconds to evaluate if a user is active.

 ## Install

 `npm install @molassesapp/molasses-server`

 `yarn add @molassesapp/molasses-server`

+`<script type="text/javascript" src="https://cdn.jsdelivr.net/npm/@molassesapp/molasses-js@0.2.5/dist/molasses.min.js" />`

 ## Usage